ekrall1/leptos-leaflet-hotline/README.md

 # leptos-leaflet-hotline
 This is a personal project for creating polylines with color gradients using Rust, Leptos and Leaflet.
-It is currently functional, but not all details have been implemented.

 # Note
 This project is primarily based the following other projects.